CihanKaratoprak/Powerflow-Analysis-Gui/README.md

 ## License
 This project is distributed under a proprietary license.
 The installer is provided for evaluation purposes and includes an EULA.

+## Development Notes

-“The current version is kept as a single-file prototype.
+The current version is maintained as a single-file prototype in order to prioritize numerical validation and rapid feature development.

-Modularization into core / utils layers is planned as part of ongoing R&D.”
+As part of the ongoing R&D roadmap, the codebase is planned to be modularized into separate core, utils, and model layers to support long-term scalability, maintainability, and further academic extensions.